PavanRangani/docs/docs/prd/chat/my-chats.md

 ## Sort By

+**Unread/Pinned Chat**
+- Primary sorting of task in order of `Unread` and `Pinned`.
+Secondary sorting on most recent task is shown first.
+  - E.g. Task having latest Chat is shown at first.
+Task which is Pinned latest is shown at second.
+- When unread task is Pinned.
+In such case, priority is given to Unread Chat.
+So this task is shown under Unread group.

+**My Families & Other Families**
 - Allows to sort records in this page with various options
 - 3 possible values: RACI, Due Date, Priority
 - When Sort By = RACI,